BadmWe/dspyt-webpage/dspyt/posts/simple-qr-code-generator-on-aws-with-flask.md

 ---
-title: "Simple QR code generator on AWS with Flask"
+title: "Simple QR code generator on AWS with Flask - DSPYT"
 date: "April 28, 2022"
 excerpt: "We developed web application in python Flask that generates QR code for Casper network.
 We host the application at on AWS Elasticbean with GitHub pipeline."
 cover_image: "/images/posts/qr code/pexels-ron-lach-9784240.webp"